tarayuen/tarayuen.github.io/README.md

 # Tara Yuen

-*Product Manager, Photographer, & Aspiring Engineer*
+*Product Manager, Photographer, & Systems Design Engineer*

 This is my personal website!
 Check it out at www.tarayuen.com